A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Semidiscrete scheme

 where $\tilde K(z)=K(-z)$.
 Therefore

 It follows that $\bar u$ satisfies

 so it is a weak solution of the equation in \eqref{eq:model}.

 Now, it remains to identify the behavior of $\bar u$ as $t\to0$.
-In the same way as in Proposition \ref{prop:compini}, we can prove that for every test function $\varphi\in C_c^\infty(\R)$ and $\dx<1$, there exists $C>0$, independent of $\dx$, such that
+Using similar estimates as in the proof for Lemma \ref{lemma:compini}, we can show that for every test function $\varphi\in C^\infty_c(\R)$ and $\dx<1$, there exists $C>0$, independent of $\dx$, such that

 and from \eqref{eq:sequence3} and the definition of $\ud^0$ in \eqref{eq:udelta}, we deduce